Ultra X England

 Charged phone with downloaded gpx file

-A minimum of 2,000 kcal per day (dehydrated or freeze-dried) per day (dehydrated or freeze-dried food is strongly recommended)
+Minimum 2,000 kcal per day (dehydrated or freeze-dried is strongly recommended)

 A warm jacket (for evenings)